rails/rails/guides/source/action_controller_overview.md

 URLs generated for that controller.

 In a given request, the method is not actually called for every single generated URL.
-For performance reasons the returned hash is cached.
+For performance reasons the returned hash is cached per request.

 Strong Parameters
 -----------------